altocodenl/tagaway/readme.md

    - The body can contain a field `provider` with value `'google'|'dropbox'` and a field `alreadyImported` that should be an integer larger than 0.
 This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
    - If `tags` are present, none of them should be `'all`', `'untagged'` or a four digit string that when parsed to an integer is between 1900 to 2100 (otherwise, 400 with body `{error: 'invalid tag: TAGNAME'}`).
    - If an `id` is provided in the case of `complete`, `cancel`, `wait` or `error`, it must correspond to that of an existing upload, otherwise the endpoint returns 404 with body `{error: 'upload'}`.
-   - In the case of `complete`, `cancel` or `wait`, the existing upload must have a status of `uploading`, otherwise the endpoint returns 409.
+   - In the case of `complete` or `cancel`, the existing upload must have a status of `uploading`, otherwise the endpoint returns 409.
 The same happens with a `start` on an upload that already has the same `id`.
+   - In the case of `wait`, the existing upload must have a status of `uploading` or `stalled, otherwise the endpoint returns 409.
+This operation is used to warn the server not to consider the upload stalled in the case a file is taking more than ten minutes to be uploaded; it can also be used to revive a stalled upload.
    - If successful, the endpoint returns a body of the form `{id: INTEGER}`.
 In the case of a `start` operation, this id should be used for an ulterior `end` or `cancel`.

 - `POST /uploadCheck`